-Dr. Ward's interests include cultural history as it relates to film, sound theory, analysis, and aural culture, and the history of film reception.
+Dr. Ward's research interests include cultural history as it relates to film, sound theory, analysis, and aural culture, and the history of film reception.
 She has presented at conferences in the United States and Europe, and was a guest speaker at the Chicago Film Seminar.
 Her work has been included in multiple annual meetings of the Society for Cinema and Media Studies, and the annual Screen conference in Glasgow.

 With her colleague Matthew Porterfield, she teaches a theory and practice filmmaking course.
 Her courses include Introduction to Cinema I and II; Theorizing Popular Culture, an upper-level seminar on the interactions between cultural theory and popular culture; Love and Film, a course on the "philosophy of love" as it applies to film as an art form; a Film Theory course based on the notion of passionate engagement with cinema's basic questions; a course on the history and practice of cinephilia; and "Mediated Listening" and "Deep Listening," courses on sound and media for undergraduates and graduates, respectively.

-She is the faculty advisor to the Johns Hopkins Film Society, and advises on their annual Johns Hopkins Film Festival.
-She is also the founder of and faculty advisor to Studio North, JHU's own student-run film production company that funds prestigious student projects, and she continues to supervise this group in its operations and serve as a guiding force within it.
-She is the founding Creative Director of the television Writers Room at Johns Hopkins and the Administrative Director of the Johns Hopkins Film Festival for High School Students in 2017 and served as its first Administrative Director.
+She was the longtime faculty advisor to the Johns Hopkins Film Society, and advised on their annual Johns Hopkins Film Festival.
+She is the founder/designer of Studio North, JHU's own student-run film production company that funds prestigious student projects, and she continues to supervise this group in its operations and serve as a guiding force within it.
+She is the founding Creative Director of the television Writers Room at Johns Hopkins.
+She founded the Johns Hopkins Film Festival for High School Students in 2017 and served as its first Administrative Director.
 She cofounded the Saul Zaentz High School Film Festival in 2019 and serves as one of its two co-directors.

 She was a finalist for the 2012 and 2013 Excellence in Teaching Awards, and the 2016 Undergraduate Advising Award.
 She won this award in 2020.
 She was also a second-round finalist for the Society for Cinema and Media Studies Innovative Pedagogy Award for 2020.